maxklema/mie-opensource-action/README.md

 ## Important Notes for Automatic Deployment

 Below are some important things to keep in mind if you want your application to be automatically deployed:
-- If you are using meteor, you must start your application with the flag ``--alow-superuser``.
+- If you are using meteor, you must start your application with the flag ``--allow-superuser``.
 - When running a service, ensure it is listening on `0.0.0.0` (your IP) instead of only locally at `127.0.0.1`.
 - The Github action will fail with an exit code and message if a property is not set up correctly.